 &lt;sup>12 In the Q2 2020 and Q3 2020 reports, while technical enhancements were being carried out on the Portfolio database we sourced data for online display ads using Nielsen's Ad Dynamix database.
-Those enhancements were completed in August 2020 and we now source all our data, for online display and YouTube ads, from Portfolio.
+Those enhancements were completed in August 2020 and from Q4 2020 we sourced all our data, for online display and YouTube ads, from Portfolio.
 Both Nielsen databases now use the same spider technology.